Mary Geitner LMT CEIM

 My Story

 “How did you end up here?”
 That was the first question we were asked as we gathered in a circle and introduced ourselves on the first day of massage school.
 My brain can track it all: growing up with a terminally ill brother and yearning to see a better bedside manner.
 Insight.
 Compassion.
 Idealism.
-In my 20s, shortly after his death, I fumbled through a pre-med program at Harvard thinking I could “become the change I wanted to see” as an MD — but the warmth I craved wasn’t in Cambridge.
+In my 20s, shortly after his death, I fumbled through a pre-med program at Harvard thinking I could “become the change” I wanted to see as an M.D. — but the warmth I craved wasn’t in Cambridge.

-I lasted a year, then quit.
+I lasted one year, then quit.

 —

-My style is deep, integrative, unhurried and nurturing.
-I alternate between specific and holistic techniques in every session.
-I am intuitive, and I have a sound knowledge of bodily systems, anatomy and physiology.
-You have my promise that I will listen to and honor your wholeness, so come exactly as you are, and give yourself the gift of slowing down, reconnecting with your body and breath, and allowing deep healing to return to you.
+Please come exactly as you are, and give yourself the gift of slowing down, reconnecting with your body and breath, and allowing deep healing to find you.
 You are all welcome here.

 P.S.

+I think it’s valuable to mention that receiving massage is a skill that can improve with time and experience.
+The more bodywork we get, the better we get at receiving it.
+Massage is beautiful, profound work.
 Be patient with yourself if you’re new to bodywork.
 If you love bodywork like I do, share your experiences; don’t postpone joy.
 Book your next session, spread the love and treat yourself well.

 My massage table is a sanctuary.
 I invite you to come home to your body and your breath.